6 Asana Tips and Tricks to Boost Your Productivity

 If you’re using two tasks because the work falls into two different projects, there’s a way around that too.
 Beneath the task description there’s a simple plus sign that allows you to add it to multiple projects simultaneously, again eliminating the need for duplication.

-Hopefully these five tips and tricks will help you boost your Asana productivity.
+Hopefully these six tips and tricks will help you boost your Asana productivity.
 If you have any other tricks you’d like to share, tweet us @unitoio.